 A Meeting of Two Minds, the Creation of Ideas!

 So, as a profession, we are constantly looking for new strategies or ways of working.
 We seek new ways to help clients discover the immense pool of resources that lay within them and this is so important; because only the client can process their psychology internally.
-It is without a doubt, the new way the client starts to process thoughts that sets them on the path to recovery and healing.
-For the most part therapist do not administer medication and they cannot operate on their clients brain either!
-So, if we can neither medicate or operate; what then causes the change in their clients psychology?
+It is without a doubt, the new way the client starts to process thoughts that set them on the path to recovery and healing.
+For the most part, the therapist does not administer medication and they cannot operate on their client's brain either!
+So, if we can neither medicate or operate; what then causes a change in their client's psychology?
 Perspective is the only thing that changes, history cannot change but the way we choose to see and respond to it, in our mind, very definitely can and does change.

 So, if you want freedom from the ghosts of the past, if you want a new start, a new future, a life with a promise of hope and of dreams that turn to realities; then allow me to show you the way; the way into the most wonderful thing in creation, the mind; Your Mind!